 1. What is the Covid-19 Urgent Appeal?

-The Covid-19 Urgent Appeal was launched by NHS Charities Together to acknowledge and support NHS staff, volunteers and volunteers impacted by Covid-19 across the country.
+The Covid-19 Urgent Appeal was launched by NHS Charities Together in March to acknowledge and support NHS staff, volunteers and volunteers impacted by Covid-19 across the country.
 The campaign was put together in liaison with health bodies, NHS Charities Together member charities and national giving platforms.

 2. How is the money you have raised going to be spent?